You Earned a Ticket!

 The California State Board of Education includes a voting student member appointed by the Governor.

 At the state level, California incorporates student voice in a rare and authentic way: One seat on the State Board of Education is reserved for a student member.
-The student position was created in 1969 and in 1983 it became a full voting position, in every respect equal to the other members of the board.
+The student position was created in 1969.
+In 1983 it became a full voting position, in every respect equal to the other members of the board.
 The only other states with voting student members on their state board of education are Massachusetts, Vermont, and Maryland.
-Eleven other state education boards list student advisors on their webpage.
+Eleven other state education boards list student advisors on their webpage, some of them inconsistently.

 How can students lead beyond the education system?